modular-magician/terraform-provider-google-beta/website/docs/r/app_engine_standard_app_version.html.markdown

 * `shell` -
   (Required)
   The format should be a shell command that can be fed to bash -c.

+The `automatic_scaling` block supports:

+* `min_pending_latency` -
+  (Optional)
+  Minimum amount of time a request should wait in the pending queue before starting a new instance to handle it.
+  A duration in seconds with up to nine fractional digits, terminated by 's'.
+Example: "3.5s".

+* `standard_scheduler_settings` -
+  (Optional)
+  Scheduler settings for standard environment.
+Structure is documented below.

+* `max_idle_instances` -
+  (Optional)
+  Maximum number of idle instances that should be maintained for this version.

+* `request_utilization` -
+  (Optional)
+  Target scaling by request utilization.
+Structure is documented below.

+* `min_idle_instances` -
+  (Optional)
+  Minimum number of idle instances that should be maintained for this version.
+Only applicable for the default version of a service.

+* `max_total_instances` -
+  (Optional)
+  Maximum number of instances that should be started to handle requests for this version.

+* `min_total_instances` -
+  (Optional)
+  Minimum number of running instances that should be maintained for this version.

+* `network_utilization` -
+  (Optional)
+  Target scaling by network usage.
+Structure is documented below.

+* `cool_down_period` -
+  (Optional)
+  The time period that the Autoscaler (https://cloud.google.com/compute/docs/autoscaler/) should wait before it starts collecting information from a new instance.
+This prevents the autoscaler from collecting information when the instance is initializing, during which the collected usage would not be reliable.
+Only applicable in the App Engine flexible environment.
+  A duration in seconds with up to nine fractional digits, terminated by 's'.
+Example: "3.5s".

+* `max_concurrent_requests` -
+  (Optional)
+  Number of concurrent requests an automatic scaling instance can accept before the scheduler spawns a new instance.Defaults to a runtime-specific value.

+* `max_pending_latency` -
+  (Optional)
+  Maximum amount of time that a request should wait in the pending queue before starting a new instance to handle it.
+  A duration in seconds with up to nine fractional digits, terminated by 's'.
+Example: "3.5s".

+* `cpu_utilization` -
+  (Optional)
+  Target scaling by CPU usage.
+Structure is documented below.

+* `disk_utilization` -
+  (Optional)
+  Target scaling by disk usage.
+Structure is documented below.

+The `standard_scheduler_settings` block supports:

+* `max_instances` -
+  (Optional)
+  Maximum number of instances to run for this version.
+Set to zero to disable max_instances configuration.

+* `min_instances` -
+  (Optional)
+  Minimum number of instances to run for this version.
+Set to zero to disable min_instances configuration.

+* `target_cpu_utilization` -
+  (Optional)
+  Target CPU utilization ratio to maintain when scaling.

+* `target_throughput_utilization` -
+  (Optional)
+  Target throughput utilization ratio to maintain when scaling.

+The `request_utilization` block supports:

+* `target_request_count_per_second` -
+  (Optional)
+  Target requests per second.

+* `target_concurrent_requests` -
+  (Optional)
+  Target number of concurrent requests.

+The `network_utilization` block supports:

+* `target_sent_bytes_per_second` -
+  (Optional)
+  Target bytes sent per second.

+* `target_sent_packets_per_second` -
+  (Optional)
+  Target packets sent per second.

+* `target_received_bytes_per_second` -
+  (Optional)
+  Target bytes received per second.

+* `target_received_packets_per_second` -
+  (Optional)
+  Target packets received per second.

+The `cpu_utilization` block supports:

+* `target_utilization` -
+  (Optional)
+  Target CPU utilization ratio to maintain when scaling.
+Must be between 0 and 1.

+* `aggregation_window_length` -
+  (Optional)
+  Period of time over which CPU utilization is calculated.
+  A duration in seconds with up to nine fractional digits, terminated by 's'.
+Example: "3.5s".

+The `disk_utilization` block supports:

+* `target_write_bytes_per_second` -
+  (Optional)
+  Target bytes written per second.

+* `target_read_bytes_per_second` -
+  (Optional)
+  Target bytes read per second.

+* `target_read_ops_per_second` -
+  (Optional)
+  Target ops read per seconds.

+* `target_write_ops_per_second` -
+  (Optional)
+  Target ops written per second.

 ## Attributes Reference